ryos-io/blog/pages/mydoc/mydoc_dsl.md

 > **_NOTE_**: The reactive runner and the Load DSL is still in Beta.

-In addition to blocking approach in which the threads will be created in simulation's Threadpool and runs the test for a single users,  Rhino does offer reactive mode in which the Scenarios become Specifications which describe how a load test is to be executed in a declarative way rather, not what to run.
-The specification can be created by using the Rhino DSL which will be materialized by the framework.
+In addition to blocking approach in which runner threads will be created in simulation's Threadpool and runs the scenarios for a single user,  Rhino does offer reactive-mode in which scenarios become specifications, that describe how a load test is to be executed in a declarative way rather, and not what to run.
+The specification can be created by using Rhino Load DSL which will be materialized by the framework.

+To enable reactive pipeline, you need to select [ReactiveHttpSimulationRunner](http://ryos.io/static/javadocs/io/ryos/rhino/sdk/runners/ReactiveHttpSimulationRunner.html) runner in the simulation:

 ```java
 @Simulation(name = "Reactive Test", durationInMins = 5)